HUTCHINSON & BUCHANAN

 Complaints Handling Procedure

 This Complaints Handling Procedure tells you how we will deal with your complaint and how long it is likely to take.
 It also provides important information about what you can do if you are not happy with the way in which we are dealing with your complaint, or about our final decision.

 If you have any concerns about our service, our work, or our charges, you should discuss these first with the individual who has day-to-day control of your matter.

-If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact our Designated Complaints Handler, Katie Audsley, Solicitor and Partner.
+If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact our Designated Complaints Handler, Richard Storey, Solicitor and Partner.

-You can write to her at 77 North Street, Ripon, North Yorkshire, HG4 1DS or send an email to email@example.com.
+You can write to him at 77 North Street, Ripon, North Yorkshire, HG4 1DS or send an email to firstname.lastname@example.org.

 Step One: Acknowledging your Complaint

 Within two working days of receiving your complaint, your complaint will be recorded in our Complaints Register and a separate file will be opened in which we will store any correspondence and other documents relating to your complaint.
 Within two working days we will also send you a letter acknowledging your complaint.